dpradov/keynote-nf/README.md

    A detailed explanation of the image management changes is available in [Images_Readme.txt](doc/Images_Readme.txt)

+ * *Alternative to .chm files*: can be used to generate help files for other applications

  * *Redesigned navigation history mechanism*

  * *New KeyNote file format: compressed*